IBM/mmbop/README.md

 # mmbop

 Dynamic DNS ([RFC 2136](https://tools.ietf.org/html/rfc2136)) provides a mechanism for updating entries in a zone file without needing to edit that file by hand and without needing to restart BIND.
 For Python users, the [dnspython](http://www.dnspython.org/) module provides a valuable foundation for creating dynamic DNS applications.
-However there are some things that dnspython and dynamic DNS cannot do - specifically, the creation of new authoratative zones.
+However there are some things that dnspython and dynamic DNS cannot do - specifically, the creation of new authoritative zones.

 BIND does come with a program, rndc, that can control various aspects of the name service, locally or remotely.
 One of the functions is adding a zone.
 However the command relies on the fact that the empty zone file already exists.
 So there is a need for a program to wrap rndc functionality and provide push button capability to add/remove zones.
 This is the purpose of mmbop.